 Poised to lead Actors Theatre of Louisville into a new era of artistic achievement, Marc Masterson was appointed the company’s new Artistic Director in the summer of 2000.
 He forms the foundation for a vision of the future of Actors Theatre, which he describes as “a place where artists thrive and continually enrich us, where our work elevates the role of the theatre in contemporary society by redefining the way that an arts organization relates to its community, and where pluralistic values inherent in our art form become a celebration of the diversity and richness of our culture.”

-In 2005, a $13.5 million capital campaign was launched to raise funds to purchase a larger production studio, make necessary capital improvements including updated lighting, as well as increasing the theater’s endowment.
+In 2005, a $13.5 million capital campaign was launched to raise funds to purchase a larger production studio, make necessary capital improvements including updated lighting, as well as increasing the theatre’s endowment.
 The theatre acquired a new 45,000 square foot production studio, greatly expanding space available for set design and construction as well as storage for scenery and properties.

 In 2006, Jennifer Bielstein joined the Actors Theatre leadership team as Managing Director, replacing the retired Executive Director Alexander Speer, who served the theatre for 40 years.